For any of these exams, reviewing the Accuplacer Student Guide

-All tests must be completed prior to summer Orientation.
+All tests must be completed prior to Orientation.
 Please visit our "Schedule a Testing Appointment" tab on the left hand side of this screen.
-We welcome incoming freshman on campus from March - June to complete their math and reading assessment testing requirements.
-The writing assessment test is proctored during your summer Orientation overnight experience.
+We welcome incoming freshman on campus during both the Fall and Spring semesters to complete their math and reading assessment testing requirements.
+The writing assessment test is proctored during the Orientation experience.

 A student’s standardized test scores and his or her intended major determine which tests will be required.
 The possible tests include:

 All students, regardless of their major, with a critical reading SAT score of 500 or less, or an ACT score less than 24, must take the Accuplacer Reading test. **This score requirement has been modified by the MA Department of Higher Education as of 3/12/13.**

 This test is designed to measure how well you are able to understand what you read.
 Some questions are sentence relationship-type questions, in which you must decide how two sentences are related.
 Other questions refer to reading passages of various lengths.
 Some passages are 75 words or less, while others are longer.
 The time limit for this test is 60 minutes.

 The Calculus Readiness, Elementary Algebra, UML Business Math, and Nursing Math Competency tests must be taken before freshman students can attend summer Orientation.

 Students who major in Engineering, Science, Math, or Sound Recording Technology will take an on-campus test developed by the University’s math department.
 The 20-question computerized exam tests students on algebra, geometry, trigonometry and functions, exponentials and logarithms.
 The time limit for this test is 60 minutes.
 Certain tests provide the test-taker with access to a calculator, however calculators are not permitted in the computer lab at any time.

 A practice test